-Indicators: Access to Detention Facilities 1.
-Is access to detention centres allowed to
+Indicators: Access to Detention Facilities

+1. Is access to detention centres allowed d to

-Lawyers:  Yes 🗌 Limited 🗌 No
+Lawyers:

-NGOs:  Yes 🗌 Limited 🗌 No
+❖ NGOs: ∑ Yes □ Limited □ No

-UNHCR:  Yes 🗌 Limited 🗌 No
+❖ UNHCR: ∑ Yes Limited No

-Family members:  Yes 🗌 Limited 🗌 No
+Family members: ∑ Yes Limited No

 Detained persons in MCC are regularly visited by NGO representatives.
-For instance, in 2023, the R2P legal team has been carrying out visits to the Zhuravichi MCC twice a month which came along with legal assistance.302
+For instance, in 2024, the R2P legal team carried out visits to the Zhuravichi MCC twice a month which came along with legal assistance.345

 In addition, the Parliament Commissioner has access to the places of detention, including the MCC.
-They are able to visit such places without prior notice of the time and purpose of the visit.303
+They are able to visit such places without prior notice of the time and purpose of the visit.346